-(1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and certain types of losses require a specific co-pay or deductible
+(1) Members may request or be required to pay a higher deductible than the minimum for certain coverage, and certain types of losses require a specific co-pay or deductible.

-(2) Terrorism liability is fully funded by the Pool i.e. no excess/reinsurance is procured.
+(2) Terrorism liability is fully funded by the Pool, i.e., no excess/reinsurance is procured.

-(3) Members pay a 20% co-pay of costs.
-By meeting established guidelines, the co-pay may be waived.
+(3) Members are responsible for a 20% co-pay for Employment Practices Liability coverage claim costs.
+However, the co-pay may be waived if they meet established guidelines.